open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 Properties and definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The top level of the schema is split between ``properties`` and ``definitions``.
-The latter contains objects that may be re-used, by reference, in multiple locations across the schema.
+The latter contains objects that may be reused, by reference, in multiple locations across the schema.
 Each of these can be thought of as a "Class", and its name is capitalized accordingly.
-Whenever you consider that an object or structure might be re-used in a different area of the standard, it should be included in ``definitions``.
+Whenever you consider that an object or structure might be reused in a different area of the standard, it should be included in ``definitions``.

 Subschema (definition)
 ~~~~~~~~~~~~~~~~~~~~~~